 One of the main graces of this time is growing in true humility through knowing ourselves as we really are.
-Let us listen to John of the Cross:

 'We see ourselves so dry and miserable, that the idea never even occurs to us that we are making better progress than others, as we believed ourselves to be doing before' (Night I.12).